 So, you’re thinking about moving to Microsoft Azure.
 You’ve heard it mentioned and aren’t sure what exactly it is, and how it can help you.
 Microsoft Azure is a cloud-based computing resource which delivers three key functions; Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).

-Today I will discuss the benefits of using Microsoft Azure, and things to consider before taking the plunge and moving to the cloud.
+That being said, today I will discuss the benefits of using Microsoft Azure, and things to consider before taking the plunge and moving to the cloud.

 What are the benefits of Azure?